johnatasr/johnatasr/README.md

 <h1 align="center">Welcome to my repository</h1>

-<p>My name is Johnatas I am a software developer who likes technology as a whole.
-My specialties are backend tools, but I am a strong enthusiast for DevOps technologies and Machine Learning tools / methodologies.
-I always try to learn something new and improve myself.
-Feel free in the projects I have here and any questions I am available.</p>
+<p>My name is Johnatas, and I am a software developer who is passionate about technology as a whole.
+My area of expertise is backend development, but I am also an enthusiastic learner of DevOps technologies and Machine Learning tools/methodologies.
+I constantly strive to learn and improve myself.
+Please feel free to reach out to me for any questions or inquiries about the projects I have worked on.
+I am always available to help.</p>

 <div align="left">